Elfin-Jedi/Angband-4.0.5/readme.txt

 Spellbooks added from FAangband, still with Vanilla Mage, Ranger, Rogue spells.
 (Exception Mage spellbooks #1-2, some spells incomplete though).
 Nature and Necromancy books don't display names in inventory or shop lists.

-Weapons added from Hengband, a few other variants.
+Some other objects added from other variants (mostly weapons).

 ------------------------------